- Academic Programs

 The Doctoral (Ph.D.) program is designed to develop the candidates ability for independent research.
 Applicants to the program must have a high scholastic standing and demonstrated an aptitude for research to be admitted to the Ph.D. program.
 A minimum of 24 credits of approved courses is required for adequate completion.
 For those holding a Master's degree or transferring from a Master's program, appropriate credit will be given for courses completed.
 Courses are intended to provide both a general intellectual proficiency and specialization in a selected area.

 Ph.D. students will normally be required to spend a minimum of three winter sessions at the University, although in some circumstances it is possible to complete in 2 years following a Master's degree.
 Substantial completion of the Ph.D. requirements is expected within three years for students with a Master's degree, and within 4 years for those students who have transferred from the M.A.Sc. program.
 The University requires that the Ph.D. program be completed within 6 years of initial registration.
-For further details concerning the Ph.D. program, consult the Faculty of Graduate Studies website.
+For further details concerning the Ph.D. program, consult the Graduate and Postdoctoral Studies website.

 Students or prospective students looking for specific information should be sure to check the Policies and Procedures page of the website.
 Any further information can be provided by emailing help [at] ece [dot] ubc [dot] ca.